 The Environmental Sustainability Committee focuses on providing information and education to residents regarding important environmental issues.
 Issues include recycling, air quality, water efficiency, energy usage, and transportation.
 Committee members serve as volunteers and are appointed by the mayor.

-Participate in February’s Clear the Air Challenge!
+Participate in July’s Clear the Air Challenge!
 Invite your friends and family to participate with you.
 Visit cleartheairchallenge.org to register.

 Click on the links to learn more.